xvf17/breakfast/e/eritrea.md

 Eritrean breakfast: shaman ful with fried egg.
-The ful is made from lima beans, tomatoes, and chilies.
+The ful is made from lima beans, tomatoes, and chilis.
 Liked this much more than expected;
 my history with lima beans is checkered.
 Biggest surprise: there were no frozen lima beans at the market.